rsmp-nordic/rsmp_validator/docs/tests/Specifications/Site/Traffic_20Light_20Controller/Traffic_20Situation.md

 ## Traffic situation is set with M0003

-Verify that we change traffic situtation
+Verify that we change traffic situation

 1. Given the site is connected
 2. Verify that there is a Validator.config['validator'] with a traffic situation
 3. Send the control command to switch traffic situation for each traffic situation
-4. Wait for status "Current traffic situatuon" = requested traffic situation
+4. Wait for status "Current traffic situation" = requested traffic situation

 <details markdown="block">
   <summary>